yafeng/pqpq_python/README.md

 # pqpq_python
-Rewirte PQPQ in python, do clustering at peptide or psm level.
+Rewrite PQPQ (originally developped in MATLAB by Dr. Jenny Shorshed) in python, do clustering at peptide or psm level.

 Written by Yafeng Zhu at Karolinska institutet, Sweden.